zygolife/Genomics_Workshop_2019/docs/UNIX_Basics/Beginings.md

-## Getting started
+# Getting started

+This workshop will emphasize UNIX skills to support running .
  To login to the cluster we need to use ssh client.
 This allows secure communication with the cluster.
 The UCR cluster is accessed using the host `cluster.hpcc.ucr.edu`

 ```
-$ ssh USERNAME@cluster.hpcc.ucr.edu
+$ ssh -X USERNAME@cluster.hpcc.ucr.edu
 ```

 This will start up a UNIX session running on the cluster 'head node'.
 There are multiple machines which serve as this login node where we can stage our analysis to run on the worker nodes that are on the cluster.
 Much more detail on the setup of the cluster and resources available at http://hpcc.ucr.edu.

+The `-X` option tells the system to [forward your X11 connection](https://kb.iu.edu/d/bdnt) which is necessary for running interactive graphics (eg showing an image, running a graphical editor program like emacs)

-### The command line interface (CLI)
+# The command line interface (CLI)

-The command line or
+The command line
 ### Directories and files

 **ls**  - list the files and folders in a directory.
 Options include `-l` to list with details (long). `-t` list ordered by time created (time).
 These can be combined as `ls -ls` or `ls -l -s`.
 Specify a folder to list other than the current directory with another argument `ls -l data`.